jrka/pyradexnest/README.md

 1) How long does it take?

 This varies.
 I recently ran the following (Mac OS X v10.9.5, 3.2 GHz Intel Core i5, 32 GB RAM):
-1 component, without MPI, 10 minutes
+1 component, 1 molecule,  without MPI, 10 minutes
-2 components, mpirun -np 4, 1 hour
+2 components, 1 molecule, mpirun -np 4, 1 hour

 If you've left a simulation running while you were away, you can check how long it took by comparing the modification time of measdata.pkl